DataDog/documentation/content/log/parsing.md

 The implemented standard to parse log entries is named grok.

-With grok, you can turn unstructured log and event data into structured data.
+It allows you to turn unstructured log and event data into structured data.

 Grok comes with a lot of reusable patterns to parse integers, ip addresses, hostnames, etc...

 Parsing rules can be written with the `%{MATCHER:EXTRACT:FILTER}` syntax: